 What You Don’t Know Can Hurt You: Triton Malware

 Everyone has heard the aphorism that “What you don’t know can’t hurt you.”
 Of course, the expression is patently false in a wide variety of contexts – and it’s especially false when it comes to hidden cybersecurity threats, some of which are capable of inflicting damage far more severe than data breaches and identity theft.
-One such cyberthreat that could potentially hurt millions, not just financially but physically, is the malware known as Triton.
+One such cyber threat that could potentially hurt millions, not just financially but physically, is the malware known as Triton.

 Triton Discovered in Industrial Safety Instrumented Systems

 Triton is a particularly malicious piece of malware that targets IIoT including safety instrumented systems, which generally comprise physical controllers and the software that runs them.
-These systems are deployed in a wide variety of industries, and are meant to provide a safety net that first detects dangerous conditions and then takes action to ameliorate those conditions.
-When Triton’s existence was first publicly revealed in late 2017, for example, it had been found on safety controllers at a petrochemical plant – and because the controllers were physically capable of controlling a variety of plant infrastructure like pressure-release and shutoff-valve mechanisms, whomever was controlling the malware could have taken a variety of actions that could have led to an explosion or a release of toxic gases that could have proved fatal to many in the plant and its surrounding area.
+These systems are deployed in a wide variety of industries and are meant to provide a safety net that first detects dangerous conditions and then takes action to ameliorate those conditions.
+When Triton’s existence was first publicly revealed in late 2017, for example, it had been found on safety controllers at a petrochemical plant – and because the controllers were physically capable of controlling a variety of plant infrastructures like pressure-release and shutoff-valve mechanisms, whoever was controlling the malware could have taken a variety of actions that could have led to an explosion or a release of toxic gases that could have proved fatal to many in the plant and its surrounding area.